 The Relationship Between Mental Illness & ViolenceAlyssa

 While the general public may believe that mental illnesses lead to violence, the numbers suggest that this is not always the case.
-About 3.7% of the general U.S. population commits one or more violent act every year and as much as 24% will commit an aggressive behavior in their community at some point in their lifetime.2
+About 3.7% of the general U.S. population commits one or more violent acts every year, and as many as 24% will commit aggressive behavior in their community at some point in their lifetime.2

 Another possible reason behind mental illness violence may be substance abuse.
 A study found that 31% of people with both a psychiatric disorder and a substance abuse disorder had committed a violent act in the last year, whereas only 18% of people with just a psychiatric disorder had done the same thing.1

 These numbers suggest that substance abuse can make violence more common, but some researchers challenge the validity of this study.
-Regardless of the results, people who are struggling with both of these problems at the same time should go to a dual diagnosis treatment center to get help.
+Regardless of the results, people who are struggling with both of these problems at the same time should go to a dual-diagnosis treatment center to get help.

 For people struggling with mental illness, substance abuse, and anger, we offer anger rehabilitation alongside our other treatment programs to help patients heal comprehensively and work toward better lives once treatment is complete.